 Topically – Dilute essential oils with a carrier oil or unscented lotions.
-Most Citrus oils are phototoxic to some degree, so do your research before use.
-If you want to use essential oils in your bath, Dilute them in a carrier oil or milk (Undiluted essential oils will just float on top of the bathwater, which may irritate your skin & mucous membranes.)
+Some Citrus oils may cause a photosensitive reaction, so do your research before topical use.
+If you want to use essential oils in your bath, Dilute them in a carrier oil (Undiluted essential oils will just float on top of the bathwater, which may irritate your skin & mucous membranes.)

 When practicing Self-care, it’s the little things that you do that can have the most impact.
 So remember, baby steps… Any time you try to change a behaviour or habit, it tends to be 3 steps forward & a 1 step back process, as you navigate a new way of doing things.
 So be kind to yourself, you’re doing the best you can…

 A good resource for Self-Care is Cheryl Richardson’s Website.
 (She wrote a book called “The Extreme Art of Self-Care” & she also has 2 decks of oracle cards that I like, one is the “Self-Care Cards” & the other is “Grace” cards.)